vxnuaj/nue/README.md

 - [ ]  Optimize performance of each model
     - [ ]  Tune the operations and architecture (code)
 - [ ]  Implement scaling / standardization functions
-- [ ]  Ship ‘pip install neo-dl’ functionality once a stable version is released.
+- [ ]  Ship ‘pip install neo_dl’ functionality once a stable version is released.
 - [ ]  Implement a utility function that allows for easy split of test/train of csv data.
 - [ ]  Functionality for loading params from a pkl file.
 - [ ]  Functionality for saving params from a pkl file